sfeir-open-source/sfeir-school-dbt/docs/markdown/40-source-and-ref/10-ref.md

 <!-- .slide -->
 # The `ref()` macro

-References are how dbt handle dependencies between models and build the DAG at runtime.
+References are how _dbt_ handle dependencies between models and build the DAG at runtime.

-It's handled by dbt with the `ref()` function and it should be the only way for you to reference other models in a `.sql` file.
+It's handled by _dbt_ with the `ref()` function, and it should be the only way for you to reference other models in a `.sql` file.

 Seeds can be referenced directly with `ref()` using the seed name.